ADKA1987/Sinch-test/README.md

 Some cases cae casue an error like (+ 1) and (1 2), the application will return "error"
 ## Problem 3
-  It is same as the second problem but I used Spring boot with java 11, to run the application you can chose use any Ide after importing the project as Maven, or you can use the following command:
+  It is same as the second problem but I used Spring boot with java 11, to run the application you can chose use any Ide after importing the project as Maven, or you can open command and use the following command:
   1. run:
   ```
   mvn clean install